campbelljlowman/fazool-api/README.md

     No ads, $100 per month? (again, should calculate an estimate.
 This will probably be expensive) Maybe do a DJ mode where songs are only played for 15-30 seconds to go through more songs Could pitch by saving money by replacing a DJ

+# User story
+- As a user, I can create a session of the app to display publicly that contains a currently playing song, a queue of songs that are up next with a number of votes, and a qr and number code for people to join and contribute
+- As a user, I can join a session and see the queue of songs, add songs to the queue and vote for songs I want to hear